-3. Turn OFF the Heating System and water pump by using the control panel (located near the monitor panel).
+- 1. Level the Motorhome.
+If the motorhome is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
+Turn OFF the heating system and water pump by using the control panel (located near the monitor panel).
 The water pump can also be switched off at the Water Center Panel (located at the top right of the panel).
 This switch can be turned off at either station, for convenience.
 (The switch at the Water Center Panel will illuminate if the pump is on).

-Water heater controls on Systems Monitor Panel -Typical View
+Water heater controls location on Systems Monitor Panel (T36A shown- T36B located in same position.) -Typical View

-Water pump switch location on Systems Monitor Panel -Typical View
+Water pump switch location on Systems Monitor Panel (T36A shown- T36B located in same position.) -Typical View